Starting School

 • remember that a vision is not static – it changes as your child matures and faces further transition periods.

 A vision statement can be presented in any format that suits your family.
-You could use this vision statement template [PDF] to assist you.
+You could use this vision statement template to assist you.

 Starting school is one of the most important experiences in a child’s life.
 For you, as a parent or carer, this brings an opportunity to strengthen your relationship with your child and advocate for their needs in the new context of school.